*Warning: this article contains images that some people may find distressing*

-The Faroe Islands’ grind has attracted criticism from animal rights groups.
-However, others argue that the hunt is sustainable and an important part of Faroese history.
+Meanwhile, others argue that the hunt is sustainable and an important tradition for Faroese people.

 Pilot whales are pregnant for longer than humans – for around 12 to 16 months.
-The calf nurses anywhere from 18 to 44 months, according to NOAA Fisheries, which is responsible for the stewardship of ocean resources in the United States.
-Some pilot whales, especially older and non-reproductive females, ‘babysit’ for other whales, by taking turns swimming with their offspring.
+The calf nurses anywhere from 18 to 44 months, according to NOAA Fisheries.
+Some pilot whales, especially older and non-reproductive females, “babysit” for other whales, by taking turns swimming with their offspring.

-On its website, the Whale and Dolphin Conservation (WDC) describe pilot whales as ‘very sociable’, ‘incredibly loyal’, and having an ‘inquisitive nature’.
-They typically live in multi-generational pods; pilots tend to stay with the pod they are born into for the entirety of their lives.
+On its website, the Whale and Dolphin Conservation (WDC) describes pilot whales as “very sociable,” “incredibly loyal,” and having an “inquisitive nature.”
+They typically live in multi-generational pods and tend to stay with the pod they are born into for the entirety of their lives.
 Pods are close-knit and often play, hunt, travel, and rest together.
 They usually include around 10 to 20 individuals, but some “super pods” have hundreds of members.

 It’s this tendency to stay together that puts them at a greater risk, according to the American Cetacean Society.
 “Humans have taken advantage of the social nature of pilot whales.
 ‘Drive fisheries’, where groups are herded to the beach for slaughter, have taken place on Cape Cod, Newfoundland, the Faroe, Shetland, and Orkney Islands, Iceland, and Norway,” the society writes online.